learn-co-curriculum/dsc-introduction-to-numpy/README.md

 array_of_integers + 3
 ```

 It worked this time!
 So what actually happens behind the scene here, is referred to as *broadcasting*.
-The term broadcasting describes how numpy treats objects with different shapes during arithmetic operations: So, what this means in this context is that the value "3" when performing the addition is actually being *reused* throughout the entire array.
+The term broadcasting describes how Numpy treats objects with different shapes during arithmetic operations: So, what this means in this context is that the value "3" when performing the addition is actually being *reused* throughout the entire array.
 This might seem trivial, but lists don't support this behavior!

 So, we see that NumPy can operate on each element just by giving an operation to a NumPy array.
 But NumPy can *also* use two arrays to operate on one another.
 This is useful in cases where you have two sets of data that are indirectly related, but commonly used to create statistics like population and area of a given city or state, which would give us population density (i.e. nyc_population_density = nyc_population / nyc_square_miles )